tianmingdu/tf_semantic_human_matting/README.md

 ## Introduction
-This repository is a tensorflow version for 'Semantic Human Matting'. https://arxiv.org/pdf/1809.01354.pdf
+This repository is a tensorflow version for 'Semantic Human Matting' which has some difference from original paper( https://arxiv.org/pdf/1809.01354.pdf ).
+The main difference of this code is using simple CNN instead of resnet for the pspnet base due to the limitation of GPU.